egallicc/bedam_workflow/README.md

 a receptor-ligand restraint potential.
 Analysis of the results produce, among other things, the estimated values of the binding free energy.

-See the 'examples' directory for examples of usage for a host guest system using commercial or academic IMPACT.
+See the 'examples' directory for other examples of usage for a host guest system using commercial or academic IMPACT.
 Similar procedures are used for protein-ligand receptors.